Juan Martín del Potro: Playing style

-Del Potro is an offensive baseliner with a very powerful serve and a deep, flat, topspin groundstroke, where he pushes his opponents deeper with his heavy groundstroke and trying to blast past them with a winner.
-His forehand is one of his main strengths and possibly the most powerful in the game, capable of frequently generating speeds more than 160 km/h.
+Del Potro is an offensive baseliner with a very powerful serve and heavy groundstrokes, using his notably powerful forehand to push his opponents deep into or off the court.
+His forehand is one of his main strengths and is one the most powerful in the game, capable of frequently generating speeds more than 160 km/h.
 It is widely considered among the top three best forehands on tour by fellow players and analysts, alongside Roger Federer and Rafael Nadal.

 Although he possessed a very consistent and powerful double-handed backhand, injury and surgeries on his wrist have rendered his backhand the main weakness in his game.
 Since his return in 2016, del Potro made tactical changes in his game in order to protect his wrist, like significantly reducing the pace of his two-hander and adopting a one-handed slice.
 Despite del Potro admitting that relying on slices is "not my game," the shot has been effective in moving his opponents out of position and slowing down rallies enough to allow him to set up powerful offensive shots with his forehand.
 Furthermore, to compensate for the newfound vulnerability in his backhand wing, del Potro has improved the power and accuracy of his other shots, most notably his serve.

 Equipment and apparel

 Del Potro used the Wilson Hyper ProStaff 6.1 Midplus Stretch early on in his career, and has continued to use this racquet under new paint jobs years later.
 Del Potro is very superstitious, and after suffering a wrist injury shortly after switching to the Wilson BLX Pro Tour paint job in 2010, he returned to playing with the then outdated Wilson K-Factor 6.1 95 paint job.
 He particularly favored the exact racquets he had used to win his only Grand Slam title at the 2009 US Open.
 He again refused to update his racquet to the Wilson BLX Juice Pro in 2012, and in 2014 had only a few K-Factor racquets left.
+He makes use of the same racket painted to resemble the Wilson ProStaff 97.
 For strings, he uses Luxilon ALU Power strung at 58 lbs.
-He currently makes use of the same racket painted to resemble the Wilson ProStaff 97.

 His clothing sponsor is Nike.
 He used to wear sleeveless shirts, but more recently has worn crew shirts, and often also sports double-wide wristbands and a bandana.
 For shoes, he wears Nike Air Max Cages.